 Remco is an external PhD candidate at the Erasmus School of Social and Behavioural Sciences.
 His research focuses on colonial heritage engagement, particularly by young people, in postcolonial Indonesian cities.
 His teaching focuses on gentrification, colonial and postcolonial urbanism, particularly in Indonesia, the bilateral, cultural relationship between Indonesia and the Netherlands.
 For his previous position as advisor for cultural cooperation with Indonesia at DutchCulture, in 2023 Remco published article series ‘The story of the Erasmus Huis’, the cultural centre of the Dutch Embassy in Jakarta, with two Indonesian historians.
 The articles, along with short videos based on the articles’ content, have also been published in Indonesian on Historia.id.

-Our institute hosts several international postdoctoral research fellows.
+Our institute hosts several international research fellows.
 KITLV fellows are invited to present lectures, participate in seminars and cooperate in the institute’s research projects.
-This page lists, in alphabetical order, the visiting fellows currently staying at the KITLV/Royal Netherlands Institute of Southeast Asian and Caribbean Studies.
+This page lists, in alphabetical order, the affiliated and visiting fellows currently staying at the KITLV/Royal Netherlands Institute of Southeast Asian and Caribbean Studies.

 Also interested in becoming a fellow at our institute?
 Click here to check out the different types of fellowships we have available at KITLV.